faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 ### iOS Crash Report Binary Images section

-The crash report has a section enumerating all the binary\index{file!binary} images loaded by the process that crashed.
+The Crash Report has a section enumerating all the binary\index{file!binary} images loaded by the process that crashed.
 It is usually a long list.
 It highlights the fact that there are many supporting frameworks for our apps.
 Most frameworks are private frameworks\index{software!private framework}.
 The iOS development kit might seem a huge set of APIs, but that is just the tip of the iceberg.